 It looks this way because the excuses for austerity not apparently actually improving the economy are transparently weak.
 They boil down to ‘our main export markets are in a terrible state, the global economy is in a pretty poor state, other countries are in the same boat, so we are doing the best we can under highly adverse circumstances; but don’t worry – we are getting there, slowly – just look at our improving employment situation‘.

 This is transparently weak because, for a start, it ignores the fact that our major companies are simply not investing.
 These companies do not need to borrow (or borrow much) to invest as they are generally sitting on large cash-piles.
 So while it is true that our SMEs may be experiencing difficulty raising funds – because the banks are still in a ‘delicate’ position – if our major companies were to be investing we would be seeing some real growth.
-But they not despite the once-alleged confidence building effects of the austerity policy.
+But they are not, despite the once-alleged confidence building effects of the austerity policy.
 This is because they are fearful there won’t be enough demand to justify their investment in new products, new plant, new machinery.
 They see a lack of demand stretching into the future.
-This demand shortfall is because consumers do not have the wherewithal or confidence to go out and spend.
+This demand shortfall arises because consumers do not have the wherewithal or confidence to go out and spend.
 For some years now, their wages and salaries have not kept pace with consumer prices and they are nervous about their jobs.
 One major reason why their wages remain ‘stickily’ low.

 But what about our ‘improving’ employment situation?
 Well, it’s true that private employment has grown and even outpaced the engineered decline in public sector employment.
 But at pretty low wage levels.
 And anyway, there is a marked decline in productivity associated with these employment improvements.
 More private jobs is not translating into more production and growth.
 Cheap labour is being hoarded by firms and hired, too, as a cheaper or less risky alternative to capital investment.
 And in the service sector much labour is being expended fruitlessly chasing more business which refuses to materialise because this is a negative-demand-led recession.

 David Cameron, George Osborne and Nick Clegg are none of them stupid.
 Neither (now, at least) are they ignorant.
 They know all this stuff.
 So what is their stated excuse for not abandoning their policy of short term fiscal consolidation – though, of course, it is now not quite so short term because the end-of-this-parliament targets are definitely going to be missed, and the government has admitted it?
-Instead, they could be borrowing – at what are actually negative real interst rates – in order to boost demand through increased capital investment in productivity-enhancing infrastructure, building works, school repairs, more housing, etc. All things which are really needed, and which would, much of it from the get-go, have significant economy-boosting effects.
+When, instead, they could be borrowing – at what are actually negative real interest rates – in order to boost demand through increased capital investment in productivity-enhancing infrastructure, building works, school repairs, more housing, etc?
+All things which are really needed, and which would, much of it from the get-go, have significant economy-boosting effects.
 The stated excuse is that to be seen to be changing the austerity policy and embarking on a borrowing ‘binge’ when the national debt is ‘so large’ in relation to GDP would cause the bond markets to freak out.
 The markets would suddenly cease purchasing UK government bonds.
 And this would result in a rapid rise in market interest rates on the bonds significantly increasing the price of government borrowing in the future.
-Also, they claim, the UK would lose its AAA status because the government would have lost credibility in its perceived ability to reduce the deficit and ultimately the natioanl debt.
+Also, they claim, the UK would lose its AAA status because the government would have lost credibility in its perceived ability to reduce the deficit and ultimately the national debt.
 Um… well the credit rating agencies are going to do that anyway, and soon.
 Because, clearly, the government is failing in its endeavours to fix the economy, while the deficit remains stubbornly high, with debt still increasing in relation to GDP.
 GDP is still bumping along the bottom, if not actually decreasing, further exacerbating the debt-to-GDP ratio.
 Obviously the best way of actually reducing this ratio would be to increase GDP, the denominator in the equation.
 We really, really need growth.

 There is also, of course, a major unstated reason for not changing policy: that no senior politician can be seen to admit they were wrong, as this would have a seriously deleterious effect on their personal credibility and future career path.
 Tough one that… Moral dilemma, eh?